 2MHz – This instrument is used when calibrating downhole log data.
 It is also used for any measurements done at reservoir conditions (pressure & temperature).
-Samples can be up to 3″ in diameter and no longer than 3” in length.
+Samples can be 1″ or 1.5″ in diameter and 2-3” in length.

 8MHz – Used for whole core analysis.
 Samples can be up to 4” in diameter and 4’ long.

 12MHz – This instrument is particularly useful for tighter rock samples.
 The sensitivity of NMR instruments increases with operating frequency.
 The greater sensitivity of a 12MHz instrument means that adequate signal can be acquired from small pores in less time, with fewer scans.
 The GeoSpec 12Mhz system utilizes the Oxford Instruments Q-Sense technology that allows this 12Mhz system to perform equally or better than other labs 20MHz instruments.
 The 12MHz instrument allows for better resolution in T2 spectra, more accurate porosity measurements with tight rock cores, and better defined 2D correlation maps.
 Samples can be 1” or 1.5” in diameter and maximum of 3” in length.